subsquid/docs/docs/deploy-squid/env-variables.md

 ## Environment variables

 Squid-specific environment variables should be defined in the [deployment manifest](/deploy-squid/deploy-manifest).
-For inline variables use `environment:` and for importing a file use `env:`.

 **Example**